ma-compbio/Phylo-HMRF/README.md

 Phylogenetic Hidden Markov Random Filed model

-The command to use Phylp-HMGP for evolutionary state estimation is as follows.
+The command to use Phylp-HMRF for evolutionary state estimation is as follows.

 python phylo_hmrf.py [Options]